Extracting a Schema Subset for Dynamic Schemas

 Introduction

-Using FME, schema can be extracted, and then a subset of that schema can be repurposed in other workflows.
-This tutorial walks you through how to make a custom format and then uses Python to extract a schema list.
-This is only an example and the PythonCaller can easily be replaced with list transformers.
+Using FME, a schema can be extracted and then a subset repurposed in other workflows.
+This tutorial walks you through creating a custom format and then uses Python to extract a schema list.
+This is only an example, and the PythonCaller can easily be replaced with list transformers.
 Please see Tutorial: Dynamic Workflows and Tutorial: Getting Started with List Attributes for additional ideas and information.

 Step-by-step Instructions